Mid West Rhinos: Facilities

 The Kwekwe Sports Club square has space for 5 pitches, the centre of which is used only for First Class games.
 The dimensions of the playing field vary depending on the game being played.
 For First Class games, the boundary extends to 75 yards straight down on the pitch and 71 yards square of the wicket.
 The boundaries are reduced for List A, Twenty20 and club cricket.

 The practice facilities at the ground are among the best in the country.
-There are 16 grass nets used for practice that run in an unusual east-west direction.
+There are 16 grass nets used for practice that run in an unusual east–west direction.
 There are also 3 artificial turf nets that are used primarily for throw downs and training on bowling machines.

-Ongoing Projects Within the Community
+Ongoing projects within the community

 The Mid West Rhinos have been engaged in several projects within the surrounding community.

 Midlands Black Rhino Conservancy

 The Mid West Rhinos maintain close links with the Midlands Black Rhino Conservancy.
 The conservancy is made up of several adjoining farms that give free rein to a number of the severely endangered Black Rhino.
 Each year the Mid West Rhinos stage the Midlands Black Rhino Conservancy T20 tournament.
 The tournament has grown from humble beginnings and now boasts participating teams from South Africa and Zambia.
 The proceeds from the tournament and other fundraising activities go directly to the conservancy.